Feast of the Cross: Coptic Orthodox Church and other Coptic Christians

-Orthodox Tewahedo Churches
+Orthodox Tewahedo Churches and other Ethiopian-Eritrean Christians

-The Ethiopian Orthodox Tewahedo Church and the Eritrean Orthodox Tewahedo Church (along with Evangelical Protestants) commemorate the finding of the true cross on Mäskäräm 17 of the Ethiopian Calendar.
+The Ethiopian Orthodox Tewahedo Church, the Eritrean Orthodox Tewahedo Church, and to a lesser extent Ethiopian-Eritrean Evangelical Protestants, the Ethiopian Catholic Church, and the Eritrean Catholic Church, commemorate the finding of the true cross on Mäskäräm 17 of the Ethiopian Calendar.
 This is the same date as observed by the Coptic Orthodox Church.
 The eve of this day is popularly called Demera (meaning "Bonfire") in Amharic.

 The Ethiopian Patriarch lights a large bonfire in Meskel Square, Addis Ababa's greatest open arena, and smaller bonfires are lit by individuals and local parishes throughout the country.
 Thousands attend the colourful and vibrant ceremony of religious chantings around the bonfire in Meskel Square, which owes its name to the ceremony, for meskel means "cross" in Ge'ez.
 According to tradition, the bonfire commemorates how the Empress Helena used the smoke of a bonfire to determine where to search for the true cross in Jerusalem, or how, by a series of bonfires, she signalled to her son Constantine in Constantinople her success in finding it.